To-Do Items for Planning Your City Hall Wedding

 - Choose your City Hall Location

 Every City Hall is special in its own way.
 San Francisco, New York, Philadelphia, and Chicago are a few of the popular courthouse wedding locations.
 I am of course partial to San Francisco City Hall.
 Many city halls have specific locations within the building where you can get married.
 In San Francisco you have a choice of locations within the building itself.
 The Rotunda and private room are the first two spots that City Hall officiants usually recommend.
 Another option is to pay extra and have your reserved wedding at the Mayor’s Balcony or Fourth Floor Gallery.
+This costs only $1,000 for a one hour reservation.

 - Make Wedding Reservations